mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/test-numeric-result.md

 ---
 title: TestNumericResult enum
-description: The possible results of a TestNumeric operation.
+description: "The possible results of a TestNumeric operation. "
+last_modified_at: 2024-06-26T20:27:06Z
 ---

 The possible results of a TestNumeric operation.